Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - An Eye of Hazlik is not magical.
 - Anyone who openly wears an Eye of Hazlik on their person or clothing or as a talisman can, once per day, choose not to roll on the Hazlan Wild Magic table.
 - Hazlik is aware of any spell cast or magic item used within his domain within 30 feet of an Eye of Hazlik.
 He is also aware of the spell's level and the rarity of such a magic item.
-- At any time, Hazlik can use any Eye of Hazlik in his domain as a stationary eye created by the [[/5.
-Mechanics/Spells/Arcane Eye.md|arcane eye]] spell.
+- At any time, Hazlik can use any Eye of Hazlik in his domain as a stationary eye created by the [[5.
+Mechanics\Spells\Arcane Eye.md|arcane eye]] spell.
 He can spy through the eye whenever and for as long as he pleases.
 The eye radiates magic while Hazlik spies through it.

 An Eye of Hazlik taps into the Darklord's mastery of magic within his domain, helping to stabilize the wearer's magic—at a price.
 Hazlik uses the eyes to keep tabs on magic-users in his domain, spying on those who might be useful or threatening to him.
 This surveillance enables him to reinforce his reputation as an ever-present, brilliant overlord.

 ## I'Cath

-_Domain Trapped in a Dream_
+*Domain Trapped in a Dream*

 - **Darklord.** Tsien Chiang
 - **Genres.** "Body horror" and "cosmic horror"